HubSpot/cos_uploader/README.md

-cos_syncer - ALPHA not ready for real use
+ALPHA not ready for real use
 =================================

+The cos_syncer will watch the contents of a folder on your local hard drive and upload the templates and static files to the HubSpot COS every time a file child is changed.

 Easy Installation From the Binaries
 --------------------------------------------